 Do you have a favorite quote?

-I collect quotes, but then I never remember them.
-I don’t know if this is a quote, but it’s a lesson from this book I just read, it says that you already have within you everything you need to survive and thrive.
-You already have it; you just need to find it.
-Anything that tells me that I’m amazing, I will listen to it, because it took me a long time to get to this place, I did not believe that before.
-I still have days where I don’t believe it, but then I read something like this, and it makes me remember that I already have what I need.
+There’s this lesson from a book I just read.
+It says you already have within you everything you need to survive and thrive, you just need to find it.
+Anything that tells me I’m amazing, I’ll listen to it.
+It took me a long time to get to this place; I did not believe that before.
+I still have days where I don’t believe it, but then I read something like this and remember that I already have what I need.

 Do you have a favorite book?

-I’m really into science fiction and fantasy, so “Children of Blood and Bone” by Tomi Adeyemi is a book that I really like.
-Another book is “A Girl Named Disaster”, it’s about this African girl in a tribe who leaves the village on her own and turns to a woman throughout this journey.
+I’m really into science fiction and fantasy, so ‘Children of Blood and Bone’ by Tomi Adeyemi is a book that I really like.
+Another book is ‘A Girl Named Disaster’, it’s about this African girl in a tribe who leaves the village on her own and turns to a woman throughout this journey.
+This transformation was handled beautifully in the book, and it taught me a lot about becoming a woman.
 I was thirteen when I read it.
-This transformation was handled beautifully in the book, and it showed me that I can still do all the things I need to do when I’m on my period.
-Another book that I read over and over again is called “Holes” by Louis Sachar.
+Another book that I read over and over again is ‘Holes’ by Louis Sachar.

 What does life mean to you?

-Exploring, learning and experiencing.
-I feel that this is what I was put on earth for.
-Also, having lots of experiences makes it easier for me to empathize which is important.
+It is exploring, learning and experiencing.
+I feel that this is what I was put on earth for, and it makes me more empathetic.

 How do you make a day count?

-I figure out ways to choose myself by choosing the things that I want to do that feel meaningful for me.
-This will depend on where I am that day because I don’t feel the same way every day.
-Some days I might be full of energy, and I could do a thousand things, other days I can’t get off the couch, and I can’t talk to anybody.
-If I make space for all of the versions of me, then that’s how I will have made the most of my day.
+I figure out ways to choose myself by choosing the things I want to do that feel meaningful to me.
+This will depend on where I am that day, as I don’t feel the same way every day.
+Some days I might be full of energy and could do a thousand things, other days I can’t get off the couch and can’t talk to anybody.
+If I make space for all of the versions of me to exist, then that’s how I will have made the most of my day.